-The fuzziness will allow 1 phonetic typo per each word from the search term, the fuzziness percentage has more to do with the length of the word.
-Setting the interval is entirely dependent on your risk-based approach and how sure you are that the names you input for searching are correct (e.g. if you take the info directly from the customers' IDs, or if they input it themselves - which would be more prone to error).
+Your choice of fuzziness percentage depends on your risk-based approach and how sure you are that the names you input for searching are correct.
+For example, if you take the information directly from the customers' identity documents, you will have greater confidence in it than if customers input it themselves, which is more prone to error.

 Fuzziness Setting | Minimum word length to allow fuzziness |